Declaration of martial law in Russell County, Alabama: Aftermath

 With the state Attorney General Si Garrett having checked himself into a mental hospital after being twice questioned over election fraud, the investigation into Patterson's murder and other major crimes in the city was carried out by acting Attorney General Bernard Sykes Jr. with a staff of civilian investigators and attorneys.
 Under Sykes' direction, a grand jury issued more than 2,500 subpoenas and returned 759 indictments on more than 150 individuals, which was then a record for any grand jury in Alabama.
 All but two of those indicted were subsequently found guilty.

-Russell County's chief deputy sheriff, Albert Fuller; the Phenix City circuit solicitor (analogous to a district attorney), Walter Jones; and the state attorney general, Garrett, were all indicted for Patterson's murder.
-Fuller was found guilty and sentenced for life; Jones was acquitted; and Garrett, who remained in hospital, was never brought to trial.
+Russell County's chief deputy sheriff, Albert Fuller; the Russell County circuit solicitor (analogous to a district attorney), Arch Ferrell; and the state attorney general, Garrett, were all indicted for Patterson's murder.
+Fuller was found guilty and sentenced for life; Ferrell was acquitted; and Garrett, who remained in hospital, was never brought to trial.
 One of the key eyewitnesses to the murder was stabbed to death after testifying in open court.

 During his election campaign, Patterson had claimed it might take ten years to rid Phenix City of its lawlessness.
 His death and the subsequent imposition of martial law had meant it was accomplished in just seven months.
-In 1974, the New York Times described the campaign as highly successful and stated that it had led to 20 years of relatively-low crime in Phenix City.
+In 1974, The New York Times described the campaign as highly successful and stated that it had led to 20 years of relatively-low crime in Phenix City.
 The incident was then the only instance of martial law being declared in a US city since the Reconstruction era that was not for reasons of civil unrest or natural disaster.
-John Malcolm Patterson, the son of Albert, was elected Alabama's Attorney General in his father's stead in 1955 and held the post until 1959, when he became governor.
+John Malcolm Patterson, the son of Albert, was elected Alabama's attorney general in his father's stead in 1955 and held the post until 1959, when he became governor.

-General Hanna directed a national guard officer, Major Hershel Finney, to write a history of the guard's activities in Phenix City.
+General Hanna directed a National Guard officer, Major Hershel Finney, to write a history of the guard's activities in Phenix City.
 Hanna intended it solely as a historic record, to be used as a reference if a similar situation happened again.
 However, it found its way into the public sphere and became the basis for Edwin Strickland and Gene Wortsman's 1955 book Phenix City: The Wickedest City in America.
 A partly-fictionalized account of the incident appeared in the 1955 Allied Artists movie The Phenix City Story.